BenjaminHalko/WiiMusicEditor/README.md

 3. Make Sure You Have Cheats On in Dolphin Emulator

 4. Make A Backup of Wii Music Disk and Dolphin Gecko Codes in case something goes wrong

+5. Click on .bat or drag a .brseq on .bat to run program